 What We Offer: 1 Term, 1 Week or 1 Session

-Our workshops are ideal as after-school clubs, enrichment activities for sixth-formers or as a corporate training day.
+Our sessions are ideal as creative corporate workshops, after-school clubs or enrichment activities for sixth-formers.
 All our workshops are bespoke, so get in touch and we’ll tailor our sessions to your needs!

 8-10 weekly sessions of 2 - 2 1/2 hours.

 Over the course of a term participants will explore a wide range of topics relating to one central theme.
 Group discussions, philosophical games and practical exercises in drawing, printmaking and painting feed into one another.